jimvella/java-rpm-example/README.md

     yum remove myservice.rpm

-* stops the service
+* Stops the service
-* un-registers the service with `chkconfig`
+* Un-registers the service with `chkconfig`
-* deletes all of the files owned by the RPM
+* Deletes all of the files owned by the RPM

 ###YUM repositories
 TODO

 ##Issues and future improvements
 * The example init script is sysv and should be updated to systemd
-* The specfile has a section for a changelog.
+* The spec file has a section for a changelog.
 The current example simply leaves the section empty.
 Perhaps the release notes could be pulled from Jira.